 Local authorities should share the fact a child has a social worker, and the designated safeguarding lead should hold and use this information so that decisions can be made in the best interests of the child's safety, welfare and educational outcomes.

 Where children need a social worker, this should inform decisions about safeguarding (for example, responding to unauthorised absence or missing education where there are known safeguarding risks) and about promoting welfare (for example, considering the provision of pastoral and/or academic support, alongside action by statutory services).

-22 RECORD KEEPING AND REPORTS
+23 RECORD KEEPING AND REPORTS

-The Governing Body expect all staff to maintain high quality signed and dated child protection records, which separate fact, allegation, hearsay and opinion and which clearly indicate decisions and action taken.
+The Governing Body expect all staff to maintain high quality detailed, accurate, securely written records of concerns which separate fact, allegation, hearsay and opinion.
+DSLs must ensure discussions, actions taken/decision made including rationale for the decisions are recorded.
 These records may in some cases be required in court proceedings.